MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 :material-tag-arrow-up-outline: [v2.0.0][tag 2.0.0]

+Each node in a cluster can be assigned a static IP address to ensure a predictable and consistent IP address for the node.
-For each node a static IP address can be set. f no IP address is set for a particular node, a DHCP lease is requested.
-Kubitect also checks whether all set IP addresses are within the defined network range (see [Network CIDR](../cluster-network/#network-cidr)).
+If no IP address is set for a particular node, Kubitect will request a DHCP lease for that node.
+Additionally, Kubitect checks whether all set IP addresses are within the defined network range, as explained in the [Network CIDR](../cluster-network/#network-cidr) section of the cluster network configuration.

 ```yaml
 cluster: